ncavasin/responsive_websites/README.md

 * 9 - The usage of id's is <strong>not a good practice</strong> because they can't be reused!
 Use classes instead!

 * 10 - CSS box model says that every HTML element can be seen as a box.
-This allows the definition of the space between elements among other things. <br><br>
+This allows the definition of the space between elements among other things.
+Everything, except the content of an element, is a CSS property and can be applied to the whole box or to a specific side (top, left, bottom or right).<br><br>
 ![CSS box model](https://drupal.ed.team/sites/default/files/inline-images/box-model.png)
+  *  Content: text, images, etc.
+  *  Padding: transparent area around the content and inside of a box.
+  *  Border: wraps the padding and content.
+Can be transparent, or not.
+  *  Margin: space between boxes.

+* 11 - Default CSS box model has the <em>disadvantage</em> of only setting the height and width of the content instead of the entire box <em>(aka element)</em>.
+So padding, border and margin are values added to the height and width previously defined, which isn't a good idea.<br><strong>Solution:</strong> use the "box-sizing" CSS property and set it to 'border-box' to define the height and width of the whole box.

+* 12 - HTML has block elements (h1, p, etc.) and inline elements (images, links, \<em>, \<strong>, etc.).
+  * Block elements use the full width of the browser and force line-breaks.
+  * Inline elements can be manually configured.

+* 13 - To define the margin of a specific side of an element, do it inside its own rule.
+  * e.g:
+    * h1{ <br>
+        color: green;<br>
+        font-size: 40px;<br>
+        margin-bottom: 20px;<br>
+        }